network overlays

 1. Data Center Networks: Cisco FabricPath is widely used in data center environments, providing a scalable and resilient networking solution.
 Its ability to handle high traffic volumes and optimize data flows makes it an ideal choice for modern data centers.

-2. Virtualized Environments: Cisco FabricPath is particularly beneficial in virtualized environments, simplifying network provisioning and enhancing virtual machine mobility.
+2. Virtualized Environments: Cisco FabricPath is particularly beneficial in virtualized environments.
+It simplifies network provisioning and enhances virtual machine mobility.
 Its scalability and flexibility enable seamless communication between virtualized resources.

 Data Center Network Design